Norrismi/fullstack-dev-must-know/fullstack-dev-interview.md

 #####################################################

-#### WHAT IS THE DIFFERENCE BETWEEN A VARIABLE THAT IS: NULL AND UNDEFINED?
+## WHAT IS THE DIFFERENCE BETWEEN: NULL AND UNDEFINED?

 They both indicate the absense of value.
 The key difference is:
 - 'null' is assigned to the variable as a representation of no value.